-1Under Fed.
+2Under Fed.
 R. Civ.
-P. 26(a)(1)(B), the following categories of cases are exempt from the requirements for a discovery conference, a discovery plan, and mandatory disclosure: (i) an action for review on an administrative record (e.g. Social Security benefits and certain ERISA cases), (ii) a petition for habeas corpus, (iii) a pro se prisoner action, (iv) an action to enforce or quash an administrative subpoena, (v) an action by the United States to recover benefit payments, (vi) a government student loan case, (vii) a proceeding ancillary to actions in other courts, and (viii) an action to enforce an arbitration award.
+P. 26(a)(1)(E), the following categories of cases are exempt from the requirements for a discovery conference, a discovery plan, and mandatory disclosure: (i) an action for review on an administrative record (e.g. Social Security benefits and certain ERISA cases), (ii) a petition for habeas corpus, (iii) a pro se prisoner action, (iv) an action to enforce or quash an administrative subpoena, (v) an action by the United States to recover benefit payments, (vi) a government student loan case, (vii) a proceeding ancillary to actions in other courts, and (viii) an action to enforce an arbitration award.

-2Attorneys and parties may access all pretrial procedures and forms on the Court's website at www.ohsd.uscourts.gov.
-Attorneys and parties lacking internet access can contact the Court's Courtroom Deputy, Arthur Hill.
+3Attorneys and parties may access all pretrial procedures and forms on the Court's website at www.ohsd.uscourts.gov.
+Attorneys and parties lacking internet access can contact the Court's Courtroom Deputy, Kevin Moser.

-3 The parties and attorneys should use the Joint Discovery Plan form for the District Judge assigned to the case.
+4 The parties and attorneys should use the Joint Discovery Plan form for the District Judge assigned to the case unless there has been a prior agreement to consent to the jurisdiction of the Magistrate Judge.